OrebroUniversity/hiqp/README.md

 - A capsule primitive will be added to the set of geometric primitives.
 - The framework will be extended to compute controls on a joint acceleration level in order to enable inverse dynamics control.

+## Installation note

+HiQP relies on Gurobi to solve Quadratic Programs (QPs).
+For academic use, a free license can be obtained at http://www.gurobi.com/.
+Make sure to set the corresponding environment variables as described in http://www.gurobi.com/documentation/6.5/quickstart_linux/software_installation_guid.html.

 ## How to cite HiQP

 A publication presenting HiQP is in preparation.
 In the meantime, please refer to [2].

 </br>
 [1] ...
 O. Kanoun, F. Lamiraux and P.-B. Wieber, Kinematic control of redundant manipulators: Generalizing the task-priority framework to inequality task.
 IEEE T-RO, 27(4):785-792, 2011.
 </br>
 [2] ...
 M. A. Johansson, Online whole-body control using hierarchical quadratic programming: implementation and evaluation of the HiQP control framework.
 MSc Thesis, 2016.